 Project Cure: Thousands of people die every day in the developing world because local hospitals & clinics don’t have the medical supplies and equipment needed to save lives in their communities.
 Children are missing the chance to get an education and live a full life due to illnesses that would be treatable if they had access to proper health services.
 It’s Project C.U.R.E.’s mission to change that.
 Together we will deliver health & hope to the world.
 For more information, click here, and to view and sign up online for volunteer opportunities, see link.

-Presbyterian Mo-Ranch Assembly: The mission of Presbyterian Mo‐Ranch Assembly (Mo-Ranch) is to foster growth in God through Jesus Christ by sharing its unique living, learning, Christian environment.
+Presbyterian Mo-Ranch Assembly: Nestled on 500-acres along the spring-fed Guadalupe River, it is open to the public for spiritual retreats, conferences, summer and day camps, weddings, vacation getaways, individual reservations and more.
+The mission of Presbyterian Mo‐Ranch Assembly (Mo-Ranch) is to foster growth in God through Jesus Christ by sharing its unique living, learning, Christian environment.
 The ethos of Mo‐Ranch is in their conference programs and camps.
 Mo-Ranch allows our campers and participants opportunities to disconnect from outside distractions and make new connections with themselves and new friends.
 Funding is requested for Mo-Ranch’s Upper Youth Plaza Campaign to support our Summer Camp expansion at Mo‐Ranch.
 This expansion will allow them to serve more children in the summer time at camp and provide needed space for churches and community groups to meet and stay during non‐summer months.
 For more information, go to link and view the STPC Volunteer Opportunity description here.

-Presbytery of the New Covenant: Presbytery of New Covenant (PONC) is made up of 88 churches and new church developments, spread across 39 counties in southeast Texas, including Houston.
+Presbytery of the New Covenant: Made up of 88 church spread across 39 counties in southeast Texas, member-churches connect with work of the presbytery to provide care and guidance individuals seeking to enter the ministry, pastoral care to churches and pastors and more.
+Presbytery of New Covenant (PONC) is made up of 88 churches and new church developments, spread across 39 counties in southeast Texas, including Houston.
 It is part of the Presbyterian Church (U.S.A.).
 Member-churches connect with the work of the presbytery through their gifts of time, talent, and treasure.
 Presbyterians affirm that God comes to us with grace and love in the person of Jesus Christ, who lived, died, and rose for us so that we might belong to God and serve Christ in the world.
 God sends the Holy Spirit to dwell within us, giving us the energy, intelligence, imagination, and love to be Christ’s faithful disciples in the world.
 The PONC website provides volunteer opportunities under the ‘Ministries’ tab for off-campus areas or contact Lynn Hargrove (713-526-2585) about volunteer opportunities within PONC.

-Presbyterian Children's Home & Services: PCHAS provides services to children and families within the Houston area including 1) Single Parent family Program; Child and Family Program; Voluntary Adoption Program; and Foster to Adopt Program.
+Presbyterian Children's Home & Services: PCHAS serve nearly 5,000 children and families across three states every year to ensure families achieve self-sufficiency and children are placed into loving, permanent homes.
+PCHAS provides services to children and families within the Houston area including 1) Single Parent family Program; Child and Family Program; Voluntary Adoption Program; and Foster to Adopt Program.
 Their Mission Statement is to provide Christ-centered care and support to children and families in need.
-For more information, please contact Lisa Johnson, Senior Development Officer (email@example.com; 252-207-3567) or go to link.
+For more information, please contact Lisa Johnson, Senior Development Officer (firstname.lastname@example.org; 252-207-3567) or go to link.
 View the STPC Volunteer Opportunity description here containing three service opportunities.

 Special Offerings: Two of the special offerings we collect each year during worship are: